ripienaar/free-for-dev/README.md

   * [gitter.im](https://gitter.im/) — Chat, for GitHub.
 Unlimited public and private rooms, free for teams up to 25
   * [hangouts.google.com](https://hangouts.google.com/) — One place for all your conversations, for free, need a Google account
   * [seafile.com](https://www.seafile.com/) — Private or cloud storage, file sharing, sync, discussions.
 Private version is full.
 Cloud version has just 1 GB
-  * [sameroom.io](https://sameroom.io/) — Free for unlimited users with some feature limitations
   * [yammer.com](https://www.yammer.com/) — Private social network standalone or for MS Office 365.
 Free with a bit less admin tools and users management features
   * [helpmonks.com](https://helpmonks.com/) — Shared inbox for teams, free for Open Source and nonprofit organizations
   * [typetalk.in](http://www.typetalk.in/) — Share and discuss ideas with your team through instant messaging on the web or on your mobile